arquivo/arquivo404/README.md

 </body>
 ```

-In the above example, if a user tries to visit `new.website.org/some/endpoint` arquivo404 will search Arquivo.pt for versions of both `old.website.org/some/endpoint` and `new.website.org/some/endpoint`.
+In the above example, if a user tries to visit `new.website.org/pathname/` arquivo404 will search Arquivo.pt for mementos for both `old.website.org/pathname/` and `new.website.org/pathname/`.

 ### A complete example